-There are three cases to consider, depending upon the sign of $\Xi(\ej)$.
-If $\Xi(\ej)>0$, then there is one real root and two complex roots.
-If $\Xi(\ej)<0$, there are three real distinct roots.
-Finally, if $\Xi(\ej)=0$, there is a single real triple root (if $q(\ej)=0$) or one real root and one real double root (if $q(\ej)\neq 0$)~\cite{abramovitz:1973}.
+If $\Xi>0$, then there is one real root and two complex roots.
+If $\Xi<0$, there are three real distinct roots.
+Finally, if $\Xi=0$, there is a single real triple root (if $q=0$) or one real root and one real double root (if $q\neq 0$)~\cite{abramovitz:1973}.
 Thus, for every choice of $(\lambda_1,\lambda_2)$, one may identify the admissible solutions of~(\ref{eq:x1}) -- (\ref{eq:x3}), i.e., the ones that are inside the triangular region~(\ref{theta_region_spectra}) (recall Figure~\ref{fig:boundary}).

 It easy to show that the discriminant \eqref{eq:Xi} satisfies: